tandrewnichols/task-master/README.md

   myCustomTask.js
 ```

-Step 2: Export either a literal configuration object or a function that accepts `grunt` and returns a configuration object.
+Step 2: Export either a literal configuration object or a function that accepts `grunt` and `context` (more on context below)  and returns a configuration object.

 tasks/jshint.js